RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/adminservice/serviceconfigurations.md

 ```
 In the above example, the log level for the Domain Manager is set to the environment variable `$LOGLEVEL`.

+{{% notice note %}}
 Environment variables may be overridden by using the `environment` parameter.
-However, due to the way the configuration file is processed, these overrides are only available for the parameters whose names are all UPPERCASE.
+However, the configuration file only allows parameters with uppercase names (for example, `PYTHONPATH`) to use overridden environment variables.
+{{% /notice %}}

 ## Managing Configurations